Emily Brontë: Wuthering Heights

 The novel, a Gothic story of doomed love, hate, revenge and the supernatural, deals with the relationships of various couples in and around the farmhouse of the title.
 In spite of its Yorkshire setting, the novel owes much to Emily's Gondal writings, as well as to Walter Scott's Rob Roy.
 Critics were puzzled by the novel's unusual structure, and its violence and passion led the Victorian public and many early reviewers to assume that it had been written by a man.
 According to Juliet Gardiner, "the vivid sexual passion and power of its language and imagery impressed, bewildered and appalled reviewers."
 The literary critic Thomas Joudrey further contextualises this reaction: "Expecting in the wake of Charlotte Brontë's Jane Eyre to be swept up in an earnest Bildungsroman, they were instead shocked and confounded by a tale of unchecked primal passions, replete with savage cruelty and outright barbarism."
-One of the novel's first critics, writing in January 1848 for the periodical Atlas, described all the characters in the novel as being: "utterly hateful or thoroughly contemptible", and an anonymous reviewer in The Examiner wrote:This is a strange book.
+One of the novel's first critics, writing in January 1848 for the periodical Atlas, described all the characters in the novel as being: "utterly hateful or thoroughly contemptible", and an anonymous reviewer in The Examiner also wrote in 1848:This is a strange book.
 It is not without evidences of considerable power: but, as a whole, it is wild, confused, disjointed, and improbable; and the people who make up the drama, which is tragic enough in its consequences, are savages ruder than those who lived before the days of Homer.
 Some even went as far as to dispute the novel's authorship.
 Emily herself had insisted on maintaining her pseudonym to protect her privacy, and when, after her death, she was named by Charlotte as the author of Wuthering Heights, two of Branwell Brontë's friends claimed that Branwell was the true author of the novel.
 An anonymous article followed in People's Magazine expressing incredulity that such a work could have been written by "a timid and retiring female".

 Although a letter from her publisher addressed to Ellis Bell indicates that Emily had begun to write a second novel, the manuscript has never been found.
 It has been suggested either that it was destroyed, or that the letter was intended for Anne Brontë, who was already writing The Tenant of Wildfell Hall.